sampleprojectt/foss_project/README.md

 To be able to use this program the user needs to have a Google API key with YouTube Data API v3 enabled.

 ## Options
 `main.py` accepts command line arguments and options.
-Information about these can be found with the help of `python3 main.py -h`, however, they are listed below.
+Information about these can be found with the help of<br> `python3 main.py -h`, however, they are listed below.
  ```
 usage: main.py [-h] [-o DIR] [-u FILE] [-f FORMAT] URL